ramanmiddha90/ParkBee-Assignment/README.md

 The tuples feature provides concise syntax to group multiple data elements in a lightweight data structure

-One of the most common use cases of tuples is as a method return type.That is, instead of defining out method parameters, you can group method results in a tuple return type.
+One of the most common use cases of tuples is as a method return type.
+That is, instead of defining out method parameters, you can group method results in a tuple return type.

 ```
 (int min, int max) FindMinMax(int[] input)